- The bad quality of production and / or performing service.

 Disputes and Credit ManagementThe identification and treatment of disputes are closely related to management of customer receivables and debt collection.
-The problem they generate must be integrated into the recovery process, whose objective is to obtain payment of bills on their due date.
+The problem they generate must be integrated into the collection process, whose objective is to obtain payment of bills on their due date.

 Thus, the first collection action is done before the due date of the invoice in order to ensure that there is no dispute preventing the payment of the invoice.

 If there is dispute, this preventive recovery action allows to detect it as soon as possible and to resolve it as quickly as possible in order to get paid the bill.
-This helps to speed up the recovery process and the payment may be done on the due date despite the dispute, which has been resolved in the meantime.
+This helps to speed up the collection process and the payment may be done on the due date despite the dispute, which has been resolved in the meantime.

 Dispute management processA process of disputes management must be established in the company to determine the roles and responsibilities of each department involved and ensure proper consideration of the disputes by the organization.

 Nothing is worse than leaving aside disputes or treat them "when we have time."
 Studies have shown the impact of litigation on customer satisfaction: